-- (1) Matters that are required for confirmation or approval from the Board, CEO must consider every matter as to screen or agree to propose to the Board. - (2) Matters beyond the scope of duties and responsibilities of CEO, as defined above, must be propose to the Board to seek their approval before proceeding. - (3) CEO may delegate the duties to employees in any position or any staff member within the scope of their duties and responsibilities in accordance with the appropriateness on the case by case basis.
+- (1) Matters that are required for confirmation or approval from the Board of Directors, CEO must consider every matter as to screen or agree to propose to the Board of Directors. - (2) Matters beyond the scope of duties and responsibilities of CEO, as defined above, must be propose to the Board of directors to seek their approval before proceeding. - (3) CEO may delegate the duties to employees in any position or any staff member within the scope of their duties and responsibilities in accordance with the appropriateness on the case by case basis.

-Delegation of authority and responsibility of the Board of Directors, Subcommittees, Directors, or management of one or many people must not be in the form of authorization or delegating for the appointees to make approval on matters that are the company's stakes, or potential conflict of interest, its subsidiaries or affiliates, unless the transactions are in the normal course of business that the scope of the mandate is clear.
+Delegation of authority and responsibility of the Board of Directors, Sub-committees, Directors, or management of one or many people must not be in the form of authorization or delegating for the appointees to make approval on matters that are the Company's stakes, or potential conflict of interest, its subsidiaries or affiliates, unless the transactions are in the normal course of business that the scope of the mandate is clear.

-Company Secretary: The Board of Directors passed a resolution at the board meeting 7/2556 held on 25 July 2013 to appoint Mrs. Somrudee Suwannaroop to the position of the Company Secretary Duties and responsibilities of the Company Secretary are as follows.

-- (1) Supervise and advise the Board and management on performances that must be compliance with legal requirements, and rules and regulations of the company.
+- 8.3 Company Secretary: The Board of Directors resolved at the meeting of the Board of Directos no. 5/2019 held on May 16, 2019 to appoint Mrs. Prapatsorn Kantawong to the position of the Company Secretary.
+Duties and responsibilities of the Company Secretary are as follows. - (1) Supervise and advise the Board of Directors and management on performances that must be compliance with legal requirements, and rules and regulations of the company.
 To monitor all operations to be implemented properly and consistently is under the Company Secretary's responsibility as well. - (2) Responsible for arrangement of meetings of the Board of Directors and shareholders, as well as take care of the the resolutions of the conference to be implemented by coordinating with other operating sections. - (3) Ensuring the disclosure and reporting information in respect of the responsibility to follow the rules and regulations of the Stock Exchange of Thailand and the Securities and Exchange Commission as well as relating legal provisions. - (4) Preparation and storage of the documents as follows. - (a) Register of Committee - (b) Notice and minutes of board meeting - (c) Notice and minutes of meeting of shareholders - (d) The company's annual report - (e) Report of executive directors' stakes - (5) Other actions according to the notification of the Capital Market Commission

-Remuneration of Directors and Executives
+8.4 Remuneration of Directors and Executives

-Remuneration in cash
+8.4.1 Remuneration in cash

 (a) Remuneration of Directors: The Company pays compensation to directors in the form of monthly remuneration and bonus for the year.
-The compensation paid to directors in 2018 is as follows.
+The compensation paid to directors in 2019 is as follows.